How I Vibe: Jonathan Wong, P.Eng, PMP, Project Manager

 For example, the company does a lot of work using Bluebeam , a popular brand of construction pdf software.
 While they’ll continue to use the software for constructability and drawing reviews for their projects, the Vibe board offers more opportunity for freeflow brainstorming on their way to review or mark-up construction documents such as construction blueprints.
 As Wong noted, “Sometimes it’s nice to just scratch something on a piece of paper, and now it’s on a whiteboard.
 It’s fluid and more flexible.”

-To make the transition to collaboration tools easier, employees attended a tutorial session to learn what Vibe could do and ask questions about the board’s functionality.
+Employees attended a session to learn what Vibe could do for team collaboration and ask questions about the board’s functionality.
 Then, Wong tasked the company’s summer intern with creating a playbook.
 Or rather, two playbooks: one for beginners who only needed the Vibe board for simple tasks, and an advanced version for the team’s more tech-savvy users.

 “The basic version is for people that just need to use a whiteboard, send it to an email, and then the session gets wiped out.
 The basic version went through all the drawing tools and what the Vibe board could and could not do, so it’s really simple,” Wong said.
 “And then, if they’re interested, we did an advanced version which showed creating an account, signing into Vibe, and saving your whiteboards to the Vibe cloud.”

 One of the ways in which the SBW team uses the Vibe board is for navigating construction site logistics.
-The annotation feature combined with the infinite canvas lets them quickly map the potential layout for a new project, such as where to park the equipment, where to station the flagger, and the location of access points in and out of the site.
+The annotation feature combined with the infinite canvas lets them quickly map the potential layout for a new project.
+This can include where to park the equipment, where to station the flagger, and the location of access points in and out of the site.

 “It’s kind of like making basketball plays,” Wong said.
 “Where are the players, where are we moving; and everybody just puts their notes on the board.
 Sometimes that’s just the conversation piece that you need with some illustration…it’s a productivity tool, which is what I try to illustrate it as.”

-Productivity often comes up with client meetings , and Wong found that being able to prepare on the Vibe board beforehand not only helps him but his clients, too.
+Productivity often comes up with client meetings .
+Wong found that preparing on the Vibe board beforehand not only helps him but his clients, too.
 He can clip notes, take screenshots, and add drawings, then annotate directly on the board throughout the meeting.
 Afterward, he can send a full account of what they discussed from the board, which he says clients always appreciate.

 The team uses Microsoft Teams, Procore , and Bluebeam regularly in their communication and planning.
 The screen mirroring ability of the Vibe board makes sharing their work a seamless event, especially with the splitscreen feature.